cs231n/cs231n.github.io/optimization-2.md

 - We developed intuition for what the gradients mean, how they flow backwards in the circuit, and how they communicate which part of the circuit should increase or decrease and with what force to make the final output higher.
 - We discussed the importance of **staged computation** for practical implementations of backpropagation.
 You always want to break up your function into modules for which you can easily derive local gradients, and then chain them with chain rule.
 Crucially, you almost never want to write out these expressions on paper and differentiate them symbolically in full, because you never need an explicit mathematical equation for the gradient of the input variables.
 Hence, decompose your expressions into stages such that you can differentiate every stage independently (the stages will be matrix vector multiplies, or max operations, or sum operations, etc.) and then backprop through the variables one step at a time.

-In the next section we will start to define Neural Networks, and backpropagation will allow us to efficiently compute the gradients on the connections of the neural network, with respect to a loss function.
-In other words, we're now ready to train Neural Nets, and the most conceptually difficult part of this class is behind us!
+In the next section we will start to define neural networks, and backpropagation will allow us to efficiently compute the gradient of a loss function with respect to its parameters.
+In other words, we're now ready to train neural nets, and the most conceptually difficult part of this class is behind us!
 ConvNets will then be a small step away.

 ### References